What is an Escrow Deposit in a Real Estate Transaction?

 Where Does the Escrow Deposit Go?

-The buyer’s escrow deposit is usually held by the listing or selling real estate brokerage, title company, or attorney and will be applied towards the buyer’s closing costs.
+Funds are typically held by the listing or selling brokerage, a title company, or an attorney.
+At closing, the money is applied toward the buyer’s costs.

-How Much Does a Buyer Need to Put in Escrow?
+How Much Does a Buyer Put in Escrow?

 Do Buyers Have to Put Down an Escrow Deposit?